TLe2023/CarPricePrediction/README.md

 ## 3.2.5 Hypothesis

-- Odometer seems to have a strong negative impact on price.
+- Odometer seems to have a strong negative correlation with price.
 Cars with low odometer have better values.

 - Prices of used cars seem to be influenced by their manufactured year.
 However, the relationship seem to be non-linear.
 Classic cars (the year value is small) and recent year used cars (the year value is high) tend to have better values.
 Cars manufactured approximate in 2000 seem to have the lowest prices.
 It appears that these cars are old but not old enough to become a valuable classic.